Hysterectomy: Types

-In the short-term, randomized trials have shown that cervical preservation or removal does not affect the rate of subsequent pelvic organ prolapse.
+In the short term, randomized trials have shown that cervical preservation or removal does not affect the rate of subsequent pelvic organ prolapse.

 Supracervical hysterectomy does not eliminate the possibility of having cervical cancer since the cervix itself is left intact and may be contraindicated in women with increased risk of this cancer; regular pap smears to check for cervical dysplasia or cancer are still needed.

 Technique

 Hysterectomy can be performed in different ways.
 The oldest known technique is vaginal hysterectomy.
-The first planned hysterectomy was performed by Konrad Langenbeck - Surgeon General of the Hannovarian army, although there are records of vaginal hysterectomy for prolapse going back as far as 50BC.
+The first planned hysterectomy was performed by Konrad Johann Martin Langenbeck - Surgeon General of the Hannovarian army, although there are records of vaginal hysterectomy for prolapse going back as far as 50BC.

 The first abdominal hysterectomy recorded was by Ephraim McDowell.
-He performed the procedure in 1809 for a mother of five for a large ovarian mass on her kitchen table.
+He performed the procedure in 1809 for a mother of five with a large ovarian mass on her kitchen table.

 In modern medicine today, laparoscopic vaginal (with additional instruments passing through ports in small abdominal incisions, close or in the navel) and total laparoscopic techniques have been developed.

 Abdominal hysterectomy

 Most hysterectomies in the United States are done via laparotomy (abdominal incision, not to be confused with laparoscopy).
 A transverse (Pfannenstiel) incision is made through the abdominal wall, usually above the pubic bone, as close to the upper hair line of the individual's lower pelvis as possible, similar to the incision made for a caesarean section.
-This technique allows physicians the greatest access to the reproductive structures and is normally done for removal of the entire reproductive complex.
+This technique allows physicians the greatest access to the reproductive structures and is normally done for the removal of the entire reproductive complex.
 The recovery time for an open hysterectomy is 4–6 weeks and sometimes longer due to the need to cut through the abdominal wall.
 Historically, the biggest problem with this technique was infections, but infection rates are well-controlled and not a major concern in modern medical practice.
 An open hysterectomy provides the most effective way to explore the abdominal cavity and perform complicated surgeries.
 Before the refinement of the vaginal and laparoscopic vaginal techniques, it was also the only possibility to achieve subtotal hysterectomy; meanwhile, the vaginal route is the preferable technique in most circumstances.

 Vaginal hysterectomy

 Vaginal hysterectomy is performed entirely through the vaginal canal and has clear advantages over abdominal surgery such as fewer complications, shorter hospital stays and shorter healing time.
-Abdominal hysterectomy, the most common method, is used in cases such as after caesarean delivery, when the indication is cancer, when complications are expected, or surgical exploration is required.
+Abdominal hysterectomy, the most common method, is used in cases such as after caesarean delivery, when the indication is cancer, when complications are expected, or when surgical exploration is required.